Worle History Society

 The Malthouse - Photo 1909

 Maurice Williams remembered being taken inside it by his late father.
-He thinks it housed a stair case at the time, which allowed access to different levels.
+He thinks it housed a staircase at the time, which allowed access to different levels.
 At a guess the date for this memory may be in the 1950s.

 The existance of the arched access points/windows suggests that its original purpose was connected with the storage of hops for the brewery.